OmarAouini/Spring-boot-crud/README.md

 # Spring-boot-crud
-demo api with crud operations and Authentication
+demo api with crud operations and Authentication, example Unit/integration test are included.

 technologies used: